 The table at the right shows some of the default hotkeys.
 These are shortcuts to commonly used commands.
 As indicated, some of these are launched by holding down the Ctrl key while the keyboard letter is pressed.
 Most of these are mnemonic (indicated by the highlighted letter).
-Some others involve a single keyboard key (examples: P creates a datum plane, R creates a round).
+Some others involve a single keyboard key (examples: P creates a datum plane, Q is a toggle for the display of the Navigator, R creates a round).
 To see the other keyboard shortcuts, go to the Options window and select in the Customize area.
-In the Show pull-down list, select Commands with assigned shortcuts.
-You can also look for these single letter commands in the button pop-ups that show when you hover the mouse over a command in the ribbon.
+In the Show pulldown list, select Commands with assigned shortcuts.
+You can also look for these single letter commands in the button popups that show when you hover the mouse over a command in the ribbon.